Materials-Consortia/OPTIMADE/optimade.rst

 -----------------

 Ranged properties are used for properties that are too large to be returned by default for every entry in a response.
-The server can limit the size of the response and require that the client performs another query to retrieve the rest of the data.
+The server can therefore choose to limit the size of the response by not returning (all) the values.
+The client is then has to perform another query to retrieve the rest of the data.
-They can also be used by the server to support slicing, so the client can request that only a subsection of the values needs to be returned.
+Ranged Properties can also be used by the server to support slicing, so the client can request that only a subsection of the values needs to be returned.

 - **Requirements/Conventions**:

   - **Support**: OPTIONAL support in implementations.
-  - A ranged property can be recognized by the presence of the field :field:`range` in the metadata of the property, i.e. in the field: :field:`<property_name>_meta`.
+  - A ranged property can be recognized by the presence of the field :field:`range` in the metadata of the property, i.e. in the field: :field:`<property_name>` under the per entry :field: ̀meta` field.
   - For a ranged property, the server MAY return :val:`null` or only a part of the values of the property under the field :field:`<property_name>`, so the size of the entries remains limited, and many entries can be returned in a single response.
-    In that case, a links object MUST be provided in the field :field:`<property_name>_meta.range.next` from which the next part of the property is returned.
+    In that case, a links object MUST be provided in the field :field:`meta.<property_name>.range.next` from which the next part of the property is returned.
   - Support for queries on the fields under :field:`range` is OPTIONAL.
   - As ranged properties can have many values, support for queries on theses values is OPTIONAL.

-The metadata field of the ranged property, :field:`<property_name>_meta.range`, MUST include these fields:
+The metadata field of the ranged property, :field:`meta.<property_name>.range`, MUST include these fields:

 - :field:`range_ids`: list of strings.
   A list with an identifier for each dimension of the property.